Anvil Lifting

 Here’s footage from the 2010 Arnold Classic Mighty Mitts competition.
 There were many events and this video shows the 173 lb anvil carry for distance by the horn.

 If you have an anvil to train with, use it.
-Grip it in many ways an you can build up that pinch and support grip.
+In addition to the horn you can also grip it in many ways an you can build up that pinch and support grip.
+This video from Eric Roussin showcases some other forms of pinch grip in anvil lifting that can be used.

 This video blows me away!
 The large diam. of the horn, coupled with it’s tapered shape, makes this quite a feat.
 I’m now inspired to start working with my “smaller” 100# anvil !
 Love the site Logan, good stuff.